cosmos/gravity-bridge/notes.md

 If a validator failing to produce ValSetUpdates and the process is implemented in Tendermint they are simply racking up downtime and have no capabilities as a validator.
 But if the process is implemented at the CosmosSDK level they will continue to operate normally as a validator.

 My intuition about vulnerabilities here is that they could only be used to halt the bridge using 1/3rd of the stake.
 Since that's roughly the same as halting the chain using 1/3rd of the active stake I don't think it's an issue.
+Ethereum event feed

+- There is a governance parameter calle EthBlockDelay, for example 50 blocks
+- Peggy Daemons get the current block number from their Geth, then get the events from the block EthBlockDelay lower than the current one
+- They send an EthBlockData message
+- These messages go in an EthBlockDataStore, indexed by the block number and the validator that sent them.
+- Once there is a version of the block data that matches from at least 66% of the validators, it is considered legit
+- Once a block goes over 66% (and all previous blocks are also over 66%), tokens are minted as a result of EthToCosmos transfers in that block.
+- (optional downtime slashing???)
+Something watches for validators that have not submitted matching block data, and triggers a downtime slashing

+Alternate experimental ethereum input

+- Let's say that accounts have to send a ClaimTokens message to get their tokens that have been transferred over from Eth (just for sake of argument)
+- Each validator connects directly to Geth (instead of the peggy daemon handling it)
+- When a ClaimTokens message comes in, each validator in the state machine, checks it's own eth block DB (this is seperate from the Cosmos KV stores, and is access only by the peggy module.
+The peggy daemon fills it up with block data from a different process) to see if the tokens have been transferred to that account.
+- Validators with a different opinion on the state of Eth will arrive at different conclusions, and produce different blocks.
+Validators that disagree will have downtime, according to Tendermint.
+This allows Tendermint to handle all consensus, and we don't think about it.

+Ethereum to Cosmos transfers

+- Function in contract takes a destination Cosmos address and transfer amount
+- Does the transfer and logs a EthToCosmosTransfer event with the amount and destination